whiteroses/js-notes/functions.md

   has the same effect as invoking it as a constructor.

+## Parameters and arguments

+* Empty brackets if no parameters.

 ## "hoisting"

 Variable and function declarations are loaded into memory during compile phase,